How to Compose Music for Games and Film

 Scoring for film, TV and games is a topic that deserves multiple books and possibly 4+ years at university–but if you want to get a taste of it, you can start with very little gear or experience.

 Pull up a video clip that you enjoy but aren’t highly attached to (if it’s your favorite scene of all time, you’ll likely to stress yourself out attempting to do it justice).
 Put the suggestions in this article to work and simply start composing.
-Check out this interview with film composer John Massari if you’re finding it difficult to get started, in which he shares his personal background and successes, and this interview with Heitor Pereira, whose credits include: Shrek 2, Mission: Impossible 2, Black Hawk Down and more.
+Check out this interview with film composer John Massari, in which he shares his personal background and successes.
+We’ve also got this interview with Heitor Pereira, whose credits include: Shrek 2, Mission: Impossible 2, Black Hawk Down and more.

 Scoring is an incredibly rewarding field, and the intense learning curve is more than worth the effort if you find that you sincerely enjoy it.
 Take your time and work at it every day, and you’ll build a portfolio you can use to track your progress.
 Once you’ve built it up a bit, you can show it to directors, producers, game designers and more; demonstrate your unique strengths; and build a career as a visual media composer!